 Where do I go with questions?

-If you’re a consumer or a business looking for more information on your rights and obligations when it comes to cashing these kinds of cheques, you can contact us directly for help.
+If you’re a consumer or a business looking for more information on your rights and obligations when it comes to cashing these kinds of cheques, you can contact us for help by filling out our online complaint form.

 About Consumer Protection BC